MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 ms.service: azure-quantum
 ms.subservice: core
 ms.topic: how-to
-no-loc: [Base QIR, QIR Adaptative RI, target, targets, full]
+no-loc: [Base QIR, QIR Adaptive RI, target, targets, full]
 title: QIR Target Profile Types
 uid: microsoft.quantum.target-profiles
 ---

 # QIR target profile types in Azure Quantum

 This article discusses the different type of QIR target profile types available in the quantum computing providers in Azure Quantum.
-At this time, because of the early development stage of the field, quantum devices have some limitations and requirements for programs that run on them.
+The QIR target profile types are used to define the capabilities of the quantum devices that you can target with your Q# programs.

 ## Target profiles and their limitations